Create index in MongoDB

 After executing the command, the following output will be shown:

-2. numIndexesAfter: It shows that how many indexes are thereafter the command is executed.
+2. numIndexesAfter: It shows how many indexes are thereafter the command is executed.
 2 indicates the number of Field values after the command was run.

 3. The “ok: 1” output tells that the new index is added to the collection.